Kefir101/VeganChecker/README.md

 # VeganChecker App

 Quickly check if any list of ingredients (food, cosmetic, etc.) in over 100 languages has any animal derived ingredients!
 Nearly a thousand animal derived ingredients checked for!
-Nearly a thousand animal derived ingredients checked for!Includes ingredients that may not be vegan depending on the source, but these ingredients can be hidden.
+Nearly a thousand animal derived ingredients checked for!
+Includes ingredients that may not be vegan depending on the source, but these ingredients can be hidden.
 Just take a photo and see for yourself.

 ## Download app
 https://apps.apple.com/us/app/veganchecker/id1672693217 or just look up VeganChecker on the App store!
 Android version coming soon.